 ‘Looks can be deceiving,’ a wise person once said.
 The phrase holds true for Algorithmic Trading Strategies.
-The term Algorithmic trading strategies might sound very fancy or too complicated.
+The term ‘Algorithmic trading strategies’ might sound very fancy or too complicated.
 However, the concept is very simple to understand, once the basics are clear.
-In this article, I will be telling you about algorithmic trading strategies with some interesting examples.
+In this article, We will be telling you about algorithmic trading strategies with some interesting examples.

 If you look at it from the outside, an algorithm is just a set of instructions or rules.
 These set of rules are then used on a stock exchange to automate the execution of orders without human intervention.
-This concept is called Algorithmic Trading.

-Algorithmic Trading Strategies
+- Building And Implementing Algorithmic Trading Strategies

 All the algorithmic trading strategies that are being used today can be classified broadly into the following categories:

-- Statistical Arbitrage
+- Statistical Arbitrage Algorithmic Trading Strategies

-- Market Making
+- Market Making Algorithmic Trading Strategies

 Further to our assumption, the markets fall within the week.
-Now, you can use stats to determine if this trend is going to continue.
+Now, you can use statistics to determine if this trend is going to continue.
 Or if it will change in the coming weeks.
 Accordingly, you will make your next move.

-This method of following trends is called Momentum Based Strategy.
+This method of following trends is called Momentum-based Strategy.